AugmenTab/communib33/README.md

 ### Current

-* DM replies to requests for important links (website).
+* DM replies to requests for important links (currently just the website).

-### Future

 * Kudos system - users can give each others kudos for high-quality comments, and the bot will keep track of kudos.
     * `!kudos` - Get a DM of your current kudos count.
     * `!kudos @<user>` - Give a member of the community a kudos.
 Works with message replies using just the `!kudos` command, too.
+You can give up to three kudos a day, which resets at midnight UTC.

+### Future

 * Providing community assets on request (files, base images, base models).
 * Check raffle eligibility based on user tags, roles, or kudos count.
 * Post report of top comments of the past week/month as an automated scheduled task (based on total reactions).